uix5/packet-inpdir-udp/README.md

 Only supports version 8 of the protocol (for now), which is used by v1.2.2 of Input Director.

+Tested with Wireshark 1.6.x, 1.8.x and 1.9.x nightlies.

 PS: I'm not a Lua coder, which probably explains the mess of code.